Australian rules football in the United States: History

 Australian rules football was virtually unheard of in the United States in the 19th Century.
-American Football (gridiron), Association Football (soccer) and Rugby Football were all established sports and Americans had limited awareness of the Australian game.
+American football, soccer and Rugby Football were all established sports and Americans had limited awareness of the Australian game.
 Even Gaelic football had been introduced to the United States by 1892.

-Australian footballer Pat O'Dea moved to America in 1898 to visit his brother in Wisconsin and quickly became a legendary gridiron punter.
+Australian football player Pat O'Dea moved to America in 1898 to visit his brother in Wisconsin and quickly became a legendary gridiron punter.
 O'Dea made headlines as the "Kangaroo Kicker" in the late 1890s.
 Yet rarely any received any mention of developing his kicking prowess through the Australian game, let alone his previous career in Australia with the Melbourne Football Club.

-A 1905 VFL Report made mention of a request from parties including president Theodore Roosevelt in the US in obtaining copies of the Laws of the Game.
-The enquiry was due to a spike in deaths and injuries in American Football, and inquiries into ways to make its football games safer.
+A 1905 VFL Report made mention of a request from parties including president Theodore Roosevelt in the U.S. in obtaining copies of the Laws of the Game.
+The enquiry was due to a spike in deaths and injuries in American football, and inquiries into ways to make its football games safer.
 In response, the VFL enthusiastically wrote to 69 American universities and colleges insisting that they adopt the VFL's laws and affiliate with the newly formed Australasian Football Council (AFC) which it led.
-According to De Moore (2021) this overconfidence of the VFL in the superiority of its league competition backfired spectacularly in that it inadvertently led to the introduction of intercollegiate rugby into the United States, a 1912 Australia rugby union tour of Canada and the U.S. and the establishment of Rugby union in the United States, effectively denying Australian Football the opportunity to become established.
-Furthermore, American Footballers did not adopt any of the VFL's laws, however their investigations eventually led to legalising the forward pass to open up the field of play a distinctive feature of the game today.
+According to De Moore (2021) this overconfidence of the VFL in the superiority of its league competition backfired spectacularly in that it inadvertently led to the introduction of intercollegiate rugby into the United States, a 1912 Australia rugby union tour of Canada and the United States and the establishment of rugby union in the United States, effectively denying Australian Football the opportunity to become established.
+Furthermore, American players did not adopt any of the VFL's laws, however their investigations eventually led to legalizing the forward pass to open up the field of play a distinctive feature of the game today.

 Following the VFL's failed attempt to convert the colleges, and its underestimation of the pull of global rugby, the league resolved not to respond to any further requests for copies of the game's laws.
 It successfully lobbied the AFC not to support the game being played outside Australasia, much to the frustration of proponents such as West Australian Football League secretary John J Simons.

-Simons, while organising a promotional Australian Football tour of England, had sought to include the US and wrote to various football groups including expatriate Australians in North America to express interest in fielding teams against the Australians.
+Simons, while organizing a promotional Australian Football tour of England, had sought to include the U.S. and wrote to various football groups including expatriate Australians in North America to express interest in fielding teams against the Australians.
 He initially wrote to Con Hickey, chairman of the VFL for assistance, proposing the league send a touring side and provide funding, however Hickey replied that the VFL would not support the initiative believing it would be a failure.
 While the tour never went ahead, Simons was instrumental in the formation of teams in Vancouver and several Australians in America also answered the call.